Resources

 In this article:

-Military families often rely on personal experience for the best ways to begin their hunt, but there are research tools designed to make the process simpler and more efficient.
-During your search, keep in mind that two factors remain steadfast when school shopping: timeliness and word-of-mouth reviews.
+Military families often rely on the personal experiences of others to determine the best way to begin their school hunt, but there are research tools designed to simplify and streamline the process.
+During the search, two factors remain steadfast when school shopping: timeliness and word-of-mouth reviews.

-Regardless of the avenue, public, private, or homeschooling, there will always be a deadline to meet.
-In particular, the most popular magnet or charter schools often require a lottery for acceptance and specific dates for registration to enter.
+There will always be a school registration deadline, regardless of the school type—public, private, or homeschooling.
+In particular, the most popular magnet or charter schools often require a lottery for acceptance and specific registration dates that can open as early as the winter before the following fall school year.
 It’s wise to understand those processes as soon as the "Where are we moving next?" questions begin.

 The Best Places to Research Schools

-If you maintain a portfolio of trusted resources, each move and school roundup will be a little less mysterious.
-So start with these websites to build your school research strategy.
+Use this PCS school checklist, filled with trusted resources for military kids, which helps each move and school roundup feel a little less mysterious.
+Start with these websites to build a school research strategy.

 Nation's Report Card